nnassar92/GIT/README.md

 The encoders are hall efect sensors.

-The PID Simulator file contains wait for it... a PID Simulator!
+The PID Simulator folder contains wait for it... a PID Simulator!